utdlug/utdlug.github.io/_posts/2016-02-11-cryptoparty.md

 Join us for a fun event all about cryptography!
 Come learn how encryption is used in the real world, generate some private keys, encrypt a folder, send a secure email, and discover how Linux makes all this easy.

-UPDATE: We uploaded the <a href="/uploads/cryptoparty/cryptoparty-slides.pdf">slides</a> and <a href="/uploads/cryptoparty/cryptoparty-handout.pdf">handout</a> from the event.
+UPDATE: We uploaded the [slides](/uploads/cryptoparty/cryptoparty-slides.pdf) and [handout](/uploads/cryptoparty/cryptoparty-handout.pdf) from the event.